This a retrieved form of the original article from the series, ‘A Spotlight on Undergraduate Research’.

 The two-equation k-Ɛ model, a modelling paradigm that falls under the Reynolds Averaged Navier-Stokes (RANS) category, was one of the techniques considered for simulations.
 As the name suggests, RANS involve time-averaging and the solutions obtained describe the mean flow characteristics such as the mean velocity field.
 RANS is most commonly used for engineering design purposes.
 They suffer from the closure problem, incapacitating its ability to solve the problem in hand, hence requiring modelling with assumptions.
 They can give notoriously unreliable solutions.

 On the other hand, Direct Numerical Simulation (DNS) can provide complete information about the flow, that too unaffected by any assumptions, unlike the RANS model.
 It is an excellent tool for conducting research but comes at a very high computational price (several months on the fastest supercomputers available to us), thereby rendering it infeasible as a general-purpose design tool.
 For this project, RANS simulations were run on OpenFOAM whereas the DNS solutions were taken from available literature.

 Through this research, I was able to pursue my passion for working on a project involving multi-disciplinary learning.
-I believe that traditional boundaries between disciplines are obsolete in this day and age and may even be counter-productive in achieving innovative solutions.
+I believe that traditional boundaries between disciplines is obsolete in this day and age and may be counter-productive in achieving innovative solutions.

-With just about a month to go, I am very excited to continue my research, and in the process, I hope to add value to the research community.
+With just a little under a semester to go, I am very excited to continue my research, and in the process, I intend to add value to the research community.

-Aravinth C K is a 5th-year Dual Degree Student from the Department of Aerospace Engineering.
-This article sheds light on the work he is pursuing as his Dual Degree Project under the mentorship of Dr. Balaji Srinivasan and Dr. A Sameen, with the constant support of Gaurav Yadav (PhD Scholar, Department of Mechanical Engineering – IIT Madras).
+Aravinth C K is a final year dual degree student from the department of Aerospace Engineering.
+The article talks about the project he is pursuing as a part of his master’s thesis under the supervision of Dr. Balaji Srinivasan and Dr. A Sameen, along with the support from Gaurav Yadav, a PhD student from the Department of Mechanical Engineering at IIT Madras.